-- Amazon accepts HTML5 apps and mobile websites to help expand the reach of your web apps to customers in nearly 200 countries worldwide on Fire and Android devices.
+- Amazon accepts HTML5 apps and mobile websites to help expand the reach of your web apps to customers in nearly 200 countries and regions worldwide on Fire and Android devices.
 By submitting your web app to the program, you can grow your business and make money.
-See Setting Up Your Development Environment to get started with development.
+See [Get Started](../fire-tablets/ft-get-started-with-web-apps] to get started with development.

 - Q: How do I test my web app?

 - With the Amazon Web App Tester, you experience your app or site in a production-like environment without first submitting it to our store.
-The Web App Tester also offers a suite of tools to help you debug your web apps to ensure they’ll look and work great on Fire tablets, Fire phone, and Android devices.
-The tester is available in the Amazon Appstore for your Fire tablets, Fire phone, or Android device.
-See Installing and Using the Amazon Web App Tester.
+The Web App Tester also offers a suite of tools to help you debug your web apps to ensure they’ll look and work great.
+The tester is available in the Amazon Appstore for your Fire tablet or Fire TV devices.
+See Install and Use the Amazon Web App Tester.